Smartling/wordpress-localization-plugin/readme.txt

 * Fixed issue with download button at post edit page.

 = 1.11.1 =
-* Updated 3rd party libraries.
+* Added required third-party libraries

 = 1.11.0 =
 * Added extension to manage shortcodes and filters to be handled by smartling-connector.